 - Have someone block the wheels once the tow vehicle and trailer are in position and being held by the vehicle's brake. - Next, apply the parking brake and only then move the gear lever into PARK.
-If you move the lever into PARK before blocking the wheels and applying the parking brake, transmission damage may occur.
+If you move the lever into PARK before blocking the wheels and applying the parking brake, it may be difficult to later shift out of PARK.
+Transmission damage may also occur.